phalconVee/laravel-paga/README.md

 There's both the *test* and *live* environment.
 Your credentials will be authenticated against the enironment you initialize.

-It is recommended to initialize this environemnt in your constructor when using this package within a controller class.
+It is recommended to initialize this environment in your constructor when using this package within a controller class.

 ```php
 <?php